Mandala (political model): Obligations

 The obligations on each side of the relationship varied according to the strength of the relationship and the circumstances.
 In general, the tributary was obliged to pay bunga mas, a regular tribute of various valuable goods and slaves, and miniature trees of gold and silver (bunga mas dan perak).
 The overlord ruler reciprocated with presents often of greater value than those supplied by the tributary.
 However, the tributary also had to provide men and supplies when called on, most often in time of war.
 The main benefit to the tributary was protection from invasion by other powers, although as South East Asia historian Thongchai Winichakul notes, this was often "mafia-like protection" from the threats of the overlord himself.
-In some cases, the overlord also controlled the succession in the tributary, but in general interference with the tributary's domestic affairs was minimal: he would retain his own army and powers of taxation, for example.
+In some cases, the overlord also controlled the succession in the tributary, but in general, interference with the tributary's domestic affairs was minimal: he would retain his own army and powers of taxation, for example.
 In the case of the more tenuous relationships, the "overlord" might regard it as one of tribute, while the "tributary" might consider the exchange of gifts to be purely commercial or as an expression of goodwill (Thongchai p.
 87).

 Personal relationships

 The emphasis on personal relationships was one of the defining characteristics of the mandala system.
 The tributary ruler was subordinate to the overlord ruler, rather than to the overlord state in the abstract.
 This had many important implications.
 A strong ruler could attract new tributaries, and would have strong relationships over his existing tributaries.
 A weaker ruler would find it harder to attract and maintain these relationships.
 This was put forward as one cause of the sudden rise of Sukhothai under Ramkhamhaeng, for example, and for its almost equally steep decline after his death (Wyatt, 45 and 48).
 The tributary ruler could repudiate the relationship and seek either a different overlord or complete independence.
 The system was non-territorial.
 The overlord was owed allegiance by the tributary ruler, or at most by the tributary's main town, but not by all the people of a particular area.
 The tributary owner in turn had power either over tributary states further down the scale, or directly over "his" people, wherever they lived.
 No ruler had authority over unpopulated areas.

-The personal relationship between overlord and subordinate rulers is also defining the dynamic of relationship within a mandala.
-The relations between Dharmasetu of Srivijaya and Samaratungga of Sailendra for instance, defining the succession of these dynastic family.
+The personal relationship between overlord and subordinate rulers also defined the dynamic of relationship within a mandala.
+The relations between Dharmasetu of Srivijaya and Samaratungga of Sailendra, for instance, defined the succession of this dynastic family.
 Dharmasetu was the Srivijayan Maharaja overlord, while the house of Sailendra in Java is suggested to be related and was subscribed to Srivijayan mandala domination.
-After Samaratungga married Princess Tara, the daughter of Dharmasetu, Samaratungga became his successor and the house of Sailendra was promoted to become the dynastic lineage of later Srivijayan kings, and for a century the center of Srivijaya was shifted from Sumatra to Java.
+After Samaratungga married Princess Tara, the daughter of Dharmasetu, Samaratungga became his successor and the house of Sailendra was promoted to become the dynastic lineage of later Srivijayan kings, and for a century the centre of Srivijaya was shifted from Sumatra to Java.